Ralph de Greystoke, 1st Baron Greystoke: The survivors

 Greystoke's widow, Alice, remarried to Ralph Neville, 2nd Baron Neville de Raby, who held guardianship of the Greystoke estates for William, Ralph Greystoke's heir, an infant when his father died.
-Alice's dower was assigned by the King in August 1323.
-Elizabeth, Ralph's mother, long outlived both husband and son, made a will, and in 1346 (25 October 20 Edward III) died and was buried at Butterwyk, her heir being her grandson William (Ralph's son), then aged 24 years.
+Alice's dower was assigned by the king in August 1323.
+Elizabeth, Ralph's mother, who long outlived both husband and son, made a will, and in 1346 died and was buried at Butterwyk, her heir being her grandson William (Ralph's son), then aged 24 years.
 William succeeded his father in 1342, as William de Greystoke, 2nd Baron Greystoke, and in 1344 by fine covenanted with his feoffees that the dowers of his mother and his grandmother should at their deaths revert to himself and to the male heirs of his body, and only in default of such issue of his own to descend to Robert, Ralph or William, the heirs of Ralph de Neville and Alicia.
 Such default did not occur.